The registered trademark S. N. S. HERNING was founded in 1931 by Søren Nielsen Skyt (1899-1972) in Herning, Denmark.

 Something about the design and feel of this garment makes us shy away from making even the slightest of changes to it.

-Eighty five years have passed since the release of our ﬁrst FISHERMAN sweater.
+Nearly 90 years have passed since the release of our ﬁrst FISHERMAN sweater.
 Even if the production has had its highs and lows, we never stopped knitting it.

 More knits have naturally been added to our repertoire over time - but they all relate more or less directly to our original knit in terms of functionality, aesthetic, underlying technique, texturing, or simply that hard to describe feel.